citp/privacy-policy-historical/k/ki/kid/kidsii.com.md

-> *The following text is extracted and transformed from the kidsii.com privacy policy that was archived on 2007-04-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070429035253id_/http%3A//www.kidsii.com/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kidsii.com privacy policy that was archived on 2007-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071210110616id_/http%3A//www.kidsii.com/KIDSIISub40x0x1x0.aspx) for the most accurate reproduction.*

-# Kids II
+# Kids II Corporate® - Privacy Policy

 On-Line Privacy Policy of Kids II

-Children’s Privacy Policy

 Children under the age of 18 may not register on this site, place an order, enter any on-line contests on this Website, participate in any on-line surveys or register for mailings or notices from Kids II.
 Although children under the age of 13 may use this Website, we encourage parents to browse the Website with their children and discuss with them the responsibilities of using the internet.